chaplinjs/chaplin/README.md

 Following Backbone’s design that models/collection can fetch themselves from the server or other stores, most of our fetching code is in the model/collection.
 On moviepilot.com, the actual API calls are located in separate modules, but the whole processing and updating logic resides in the model/collection.
 Model/collections may fetch themselves on initialization without receiving a call to do so.

 Likewise, our views are quite independent.
 Most of them render themselves on instantiation, on model attribute change or on global events.
-They might event destroy themselves independently.
+They might even destroy themselves independently.

 As a consequence, our controllers are quite skinny.
 In most cases, they just instantiate the model/collection an its associated view passing the necessary data.
 Then the model/collection and the view will handle the rest themselves.